Skip to content

 Cleaning

-Curing is the final step in the process, and is performed with the help of a UV curing oven like the CURIE or CURIE Plus.
+Post-curing is the final step in the process, and is performed with the help of a UV curing oven like the CURIE or CURIE Plus.
 It ensures that all the expected polymerizations are complete6.
 Once your print has been cleaned of all uncured resin, placing it into a curing oven with UVs of different wavelengths is needed to penetrate the print and complete the polymerization process, ensuring safety and full mechanical properties

 Once this final curing step is completed, your print is all finished, and ready for your patient!